 How to Make Your Own

-So, if you’re up to the challenge, here’s some thoughts for making your own Letter Journal!
+So, if you’re up to the challenge and wanting to do some letter writing, here are some thoughts for making your own Letter Journal!
 There is not one way to make this journal.
 Of the 7 or 8 that were exchanged that Christmas morning in 2004, none of them were the same!
 They were each unique to the person they were made for.
 So, be creative and think about who the journal is for.

-Choose a journal with a hard cover.
+Choose a journal with a hardcover.
 You’ll want it thick and sturdy enough that you can glue pictures on and Mod Podge over it all!
 Go through magazines to find the words and pictures that make you think of the person you’re making the journal for.
 And then, get creative and have some fun.
-Here’s some images from my journal…
+Here are some images from my journal…

 Share the Gift of Words Any Time of Year!

 Don’t wait until you think the time is right, because that time may never come.
+It’s always the right time for letter writing and giving the gift of words!
 And, don’t worry about getting it “right” or “perfect”.
 Just share the words you have with those you love!
 The results will be worth it, and the memories are priceless!

 Journal – It doesn’t matter if it’s blank or lined, just try to get one with a sturdy cover that you can glue onto.